emehtata/createchat/README.md

     B: Sorry the dog was chewing my phone
     A: Ok LOL :)

+The right side user must be 'A', the other one can be anything.
 This will create a chat page looking like this:

 ![Esimerkkikuva](doc/example.png)